Mexico North America Travel

 Is it safe to travel from Cancun to Tulum?

 Yes, it is safe to travel from Cancun to Tulum.
-The road is regularly maintained and the buses are clean and well equipped with air conditioning.
-Be aware of petty theft in the area and take any necessary precautions as you would normally do when you travel.
+The road is regularly maintained and safe to travel on, although as always, take any necessary precautions as you would normally do when you travel.

 Have more questions about transport from Cancun Airport to Tulum?
 Leave them in the comments below!